danieelst/chess2fen-ai/card.md

 _________________________________________________________________
 ```

-## `Move_Counter` model
+## `Color_Classifier` model

 Expects an array of 64 one-hot encoded arrays of the 13 aforementioned classes.
-Will predict the number of moves made using regression.
+Will predict one of the two classes: white or black.

 The developed model is a fully-connected Neural Network, with the following layers: